apache/parquet-format/Encodings.md

 (the encoded integer of the first non-exception value, or 0 if all values are exceptions) before FOR encoding.
 This keeps the FOR range tight.

-##### Frame of Reference and Bit-Packing
+##### Example: Frame of Reference and Bit-Packing

-After decimal encoding and exception substitution:
+Given the following data after decimal encoding and exception substitution:

 ```
 +---------------------------------------------------------------------+